 How did we do it?
 We had fun.
 We got rid of the agenda.
 We went with the flow.
 We took breaks.
 We laughed and played and sat on the grass as often as possible.

 We threw away the rules book.
-The kids were able to really get into the story behind Pompeii and my husband and I were able to enjoy exactly what we would have if we went without the kids.
+The kids were able to really get into the story behind Pompeii and my husband and I were able to enjoy exactly what we would decided not to take the kids to Italy.

 - Bring a backpack and fill it with snacks, water and your camera.
 Leave the purse at home.
 It’s HOT.
 You will want as little as possible with you.